Chase (NYSEAMERICAN:CCF) Upgraded to B- by TheStreet

-TheStreet upgraded shares of Chase (NYSEAMERICAN:CCF – Get Rating) from a c+ rating to a b- rating in a research note released on Friday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Chase (NYSEAMERICAN:CCF – Get Rating) from a c+ rating to a b- rating in a report released on Friday, TheStreetRatingsTable reports.

-Separately, StockNews.com cut shares of Chase from a strong-buy rating to a buy rating in a report on Saturday, August 20th.
+Separately, StockNews.com cut Chase from a strong-buy rating to a buy rating in a research note on Saturday, August 20th.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Nisa Investment Advisors LLC purchased a new position in shares of Chase in the first quarter worth approximately $27,000.
-Barclays PLC boosted its stake in shares of Chase by 67.5% during the 3rd quarter.
-Barclays PLC now owns 635 shares of the construction company’s stock worth $53,000 after acquiring an additional 256 shares during the last quarter.
-New York State Teachers Retirement System bought a new stake in shares of Chase during the 2nd quarter valued at $54,000.
-Quantbot Technologies LP purchased a new stake in shares of Chase in the 3rd quarter worth $59,000.
-Finally, Amalgamated Bank bought a new position in Chase in the 1st quarter worth $85,000.
-Institutional investors own 70.36% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in CCF.
+Nisa Investment Advisors LLC acquired a new stake in shares of Chase in the 1st quarter valued at $27,000.
+Barclays PLC lifted its stake in shares of Chase by 67.5% in the 3rd quarter.
+Barclays PLC now owns 635 shares of the construction company’s stock valued at $53,000 after acquiring an additional 256 shares during the last quarter.
+New York State Teachers Retirement System acquired a new stake in shares of Chase during the 2nd quarter valued at $54,000.
+Quantbot Technologies LP bought a new stake in Chase during the 3rd quarter worth $59,000.
+Finally, Amalgamated Bank acquired a new position in Chase in the 1st quarter worth about $85,000.
+Institutional investors and hedge funds own 70.36% of the company’s stock.

 About Chase